Blockchain Types Classification

 Canadian version

-In summer 2015, Vitalik Buterin, creator of the Ethereum platform, published an article with three types of blockchain classification in the company’s blog:
+In summer 2015, Vitalik Buterin, the creator of Ethereum, published an article on the company’s blog in which he categorised blockchains into 3 types:

-1. Public blockchain, where everyone can take part in the reconciliation, transactions are not controlled by anyone and performed in a free order.
+1. Public blockchain, where everyone can take part in the reconciliation, transactions are not controlled by anyone and are conducted in a free order.

 2. Consortium blockchain, where only selected nodes control the reconciliation procedure.